 On the bright side, new sectoral trends like the emergence of renewable energy and a collective, unprecedented level of interest towards climate issues and creating a path towards just and inclusive policies may offer new chances to women to join in the race in growing numbers towards an all-encompassing energy transition.

 "I strongly believe that the promotion of gender equality in the energy sector has tremendous potential, especially in the context of the clean energy transition.
 EU Green Deal is our climate and growth strategy, but it can also help us in our quest towards gender equality."

-As the FSR launches it’s 2nd Lights on Women Scholarship, we celebrate the experts and pioneers who innovate, inspire, and have made long-lasting, impactful contributions in energy, sustainability and climate.
+With the launch of the 2nd Lights on Women Scholarship, we celebrate the experts and pioneers who innovate, inspire, and have made long-lasting, impactful contributions in energy, sustainability and climate.

 Part of changing the world is changing the conversation happening in it.
 Katharine Viner has been doing just that in her long, prestigious journalistic career.

 Viner has been the editor-in-chief of British newspaper the Guardian, since 2015.
 In 2019 she launched The Guardian’s initiative to address the most urgent issue of our times: climate emergency.
 The newspaper has pledged to their readers to intensify efforts to produce environmental reports, change their language in order to reflect the severity of the crisis, stop advertising from fossil fuel extractive companies and strive to achieve themselves net zero emissions by 2030.